Austin Deasy

-Austin Deasy (26 August 1936 – 10 June 2017) was an Irish Fine Gael politician who served as Minister for Agriculture from 1982 to 1987.
+Martin Austin Deasy (26 August 1936 – 10 June 2017) was an Irish Fine Gael politician who served as Minister for Agriculture from 1982 to 1987.
 He served as a Teachta Dála (TD) for the Waterford constituency from 1977 to 2002.
 He was a Senator from 1973 to 1977, after being nominated by the Taoiseach.

-Deasy was born in Dungarvan, and qualified as a secondary school teacher from University College Cork in 1963.
-He later worked as a teacher at St. Augustine's College.
-In 1967, Deasy was elected to Dungarvan Urban District Council and Waterford County Council and served in a number of capacities on these councils before his appointment to Seanad Éireann in 1973 and his eventual election to Dáil Éireann.

-Immediately after his election Deasy was appointed to the Front Bench by Garret FitzGerald as Spokesperson for Fisheries.
-He remained in that position until 1979, when he became Spokesperson for Transport, Communications and Technology.
-After failing to be appointed to the government of Garret FitzGerald in 1981, Deasy returned to the Front Bench as Spokesperson on Foreign Affairs in 1982.

-Following the formation of a coalition government in 1982, Deasy was appointed Minister for Agriculture, a position he retained until the collapse of the government in 1987.

-Out of government, Deasy was included on the Front Benches of Alan Dukes and John Bruton, as a Spokesperson for Tourism and Transport, Spokesperson for Agriculture and Spokesperson for the Marine, until his return to the backbenches in 1993.
-Since then until his retirement from politics almost a decade later, he remained an outspoken critic of the Fine Gael Party and of its leadership.

 Early life

 Deasy was born in Dungarvan, County Waterford in August 1936.
 He was educated at Dungarvan CBS, before studying at University College Cork.
 He qualified as a secondary school teacher in 1963.
 Immediately after graduating, Deasy joined the teaching staff of St. Augustine's College in Dungarvan.

 Political career

 Early career

 Deasy was elected as a Fine Gael member of both Dungarvan Urban District Council and Waterford County Council in 1967, positions he held until 1983.
-He was chairman of the latter body in 1980–81, before reclaiming his seat on the Urban District Council from 1994 to 1999.
+He was chairman of the latter body from 1980 to 1981, before reclaiming his seat on the Urban District Council from 1994 to 1999.
 Deasy was also a member of the South East Health Board, Waterford Harbour Commissioners and Waterford Vocational Education Committee.

 He contested the 1969 general election, as a Fine Gael candidate for Waterford.
 However, he finished fifth in the three-seat constituency.
 Deasy finished in fifth position again when he stood as a candidate in the same constituency at the 1973 general election.

 Deasy was selected as a candidate for the Cultural and Educational Panel for the subsequent election to Seanad Éireann in 1973.
 However, he was once again unsuccessful.
 In spite of this, he was appointed to the Seanad as one of Taoiseach Liam Cosgrave's nominees.